ocf/ldap-overlay/README.md

-## ocfMail ldap PoC
+## ocf-ldap-overlay

 ### Building

-Requries `libldap2-dev`, and assumes openldap is in root of the project Install with `apt-get source openldap`, and follow openldap compilation instructions.
+Run `make package`

+All dependencies can be found in the `build-in-docker` script.

 ### Installing

-Ensure that your schema has the desired virtual attribute (ocfMailVirt)
+Ensure that your schema has the desired virtual attributes

-Run `make` and `sudo make install` to install the new module.
+Run `make` and `sudo make install` to install the new module or install the package from the OCF internal `apt`.

 In `/etc/ldap/sladp.conf`, add the following lines:

 ```
 modulepath /usr/lib/ldap
-moduleload ocfemail.la
+moduleload ocfvirt.la
-overlay ocfemail
+overlay ocfvirt
 ```

 ### Testing

-On `dev-firestorm` run `ldapsearch -x -H ldaps://dev-firestorm.ocf.berkeley.edu uid=<uid>`
+On `dev-firestorm` run `ldapsearch -x -H ldaps://dev-firestorm.ocf.berkeley.edu uid=<uid>`.
+Note that ldap loads all modules into memory when it starts, so you will need to restart ldap if you make changes to your module.